danieltslee/SpeedTreeFbxImporter/README.md

 ```
 ### Script Location
 > Add SpeedTreeAssetGenerator folder $HOUDINI_USER_PREF_DIR/python3.7libs .
 See [python locations](https://www.sidefx.com/docs/houdini/hom/locations.html) for docs on Python script locations.
-> For Gnomon, place SpeedTreeAssetGenerator folder in Z:/houdini19.0/python3.7libs
+> For Gnomon, place SpeedTreeAssetGenerator folder in Z:/houdini19.0/python3.7libs .
+Create the folder if it does not exist.
 >
 > Add SpeedTreeFbxImporterByDaniel.pypanel to python_panels directory.
 See [python panel](https://www.sidefx.com/docs/houdini/ref/windows/pythonpaneleditor.html) for docs on Python Panel Editor.
-> For Gnomon, place SpeedTreeFbxImporterByDaniel.pypanel in Z:/houdini19.0/python_panels
+> For Gnomon, place SpeedTreeFbxImporterByDaniel.pypanel in Z:/houdini19.0/python_panels .
+Create the folder if it does not exist.
 ### Houdini Setup
 > This tool is accessed through a dockable Python Panel in a Houdini session.